ngoc-dao/PinkMan-Platformer-Unity-Game/README.md

 Space to jump.
 Hold s or down arrow to fall through platforms.

- To see the source code, go to Assets -> Scripts.
+ To see the source code, go to Contents -> Assets -> Scripts.

 I hope you enjoy it. :)